apple/coremltools/docs/index.rst

 - Model parameters: The set of parameters required to represent a specific instance of the model.
 - Metadata: Information about the origin, license, and author of the model.

+For more information, please take a look at the `Core ML model specification <https://apple.github.io/coremltools/coremlspecification>`_

 Contents
 ========